Architecture collective Cityförster have completed a wooden house in the Netherlands with a black rubber skin.

 The two-storey family residence is located in the experimental housing area of De Eenvoud, outside the city of Almere.

-A decked terrace bites into the side of the building, revealing the timber structure behind the rubber cladding.
+A decked terrace bites into the side of the building, revealing the cross-laminated timber structure behind the rubber cladding.

 Glass doors lead in from this terrace to a double-height living room and kitchen with a pivoting fireplace.